Adrriijs/Tensorflow-CNN/README.md

 ✅ **Evaluates Accuracy and Performance on Test Data**
 ✅ **Displays Predictions with Actual Labels**
 ✅ **Handles Dynamic Image Count for Testing**

-## ⚙️ Setup
-For the HTML version of the basic image classification notebook, download the raw file and open it directly from your computer.